Can You Decipher It? French Village Offers $2,200 To Anyone Who Can Solve Inscription On Mysterious Rock

 — BBC News (UK) (@BBCNews) May 10, 2019

-The lines of text appear to be little more than gibberish, to French speakers and English speakers alike.
+The lines of text appear to be little more than gibberish to French speakers and English speakers alike.

 One line reads, “ROC AR B… DRE AR GRIO SE EVELOH AR VIRIONES BAOAVEL.”
-Another reads, “R I OBBIIE: BRISBVILAR… FROIK…AL.”

-One theory is that the inscription was written by an individual who wasn’t fully literate, and that he wrote the words as they sounded to him phonetically.
+One theory is that the inscription was written by an individual who wasn’t fully literate and that he wrote the words as they sounded to him phonetically.
 If that’s the case, officials not only have to figure out what the mystery writer was trying to say, says Mayor Dominique Cap, they have to figure out what language they were attempting to write.

 “There are people who tell us that it’s Basque and others who say it’s Old Breton.”